rwaldron/idiomatic.js/readme.md

 	D. Consistency Always Wins

-	In sections 2.A-2.C, the whitespace rules are set forth as a recommendation with simpler, higher purpose: consistency.
+	In sections 2.A-2.C, the whitespace rules are set forth as a recommendation with a simpler, higher purpose: consistency.
 	It's important to note that formatting preferences, such as "inner whitespace" should be considered optional, but only one style should exist across the entire source of your project.

 	```javascript